CORN HYBRIDS WITH ROUNDUP READY 2 TECHNOLOGY - ANNUAL WEEDS

 USE INSTRUCTIONS: Refer to the following table for maximum application rates of this product with corn hybrids with Roundup Ready 2 Technology.

 Combined total per year for all applications: 8 quarts per acre

-Total In-crop applications from emergence through 48 inches: 3 quarts per acre
+Total of all In-crop applications from emergence through 48-inch corn: 3 quarts per acre